Film, TV and audio resources

 You can find images to use in assignments, research and teaching through these sites:

 - ARTstor Digital Library: over a million digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.
-There are extra features for lecturers.

 - British Cartoon Archive: the archive, which is part of the University's Special Collections and Archives, holds the artwork for over 200,000 British editorial, socio-political, and pocket cartoons, supported by large collections of comic strips, newspaper cuttings, books and magazines